 Note: This section has health/medical information.
 It was not written by a health care professional.
 The medical references are:

 - Childhood Leukemias, edited by Ching-Hon Pui, 1999, Cambridge University Press

-- NCI web site section on ALL, accessed 2010
+- NCI web site section on ALL

 - ALL translocation links (on this ped-onc web site)

-- Dictionary of Genetic Terms
+- Glossary of Genetic Terms

 A full report of your child's ALL cells will include the cytogenetics of his or her disease.
 This at first will look like it is written in a foreign language, such as "t(17;19)(q22;p13.3), hyperdiploid".
 With a few clues, even the layman can decipher the important information in such reports.
 This section aims to give parents enough of the basics to understand what they need to know (plus links to informative web sites if you want to learn more).

 The reason that it is useful to understand the cytogenetics, or the molecular characterization, of your child's leukemia is because in some cases, it directs the treatment plan, at least in the B-precursor leukemias.
 Beginning a couple of decades ago, whenever a child was put on a clinical trial, the researchers would carefully determine and record the cytogenetics of each child on the clinical trial.
 At the completion of the trial, they correlated the cytogenetics with the outcome of the treatment.
 Many children had cytogenetic patterns that were not seen in any other leukemias, however, certain patterns were seen again and again, and these particular patterns showed definite trends as to either successful or non-successful treatment.
 When the medical researchers designed the next set of clinical trials, written into the new trials was less aggressive treatment or more aggressive treatment depending on particular cytogenetic patterns.